Las Vegas Laws Pertaining to Controlled Substances

 Controlled substances include, but are not limited to:

-We have a proven track record of helping people just like you who have
+We have a proven track record of helping people just like you who have been

-in and out of the courtroom.
+of the courtroom.

 Call us today at (702) 904-8858!